Advancing Equity and Racial Justice Through the Federal Government

 - Bring clean drinking water to the 10 million American households that still face lead pipe exposure.

 - Close the digital divide by connecting the 30 million Americans who live in areas where there is no broadband or high-speed internet.

 - Invest $21 billion to address the legacy of pollution that harms the health of disadvantaged communities.

 - Invest $92 billion to repair and modernize our public transportation systems – which communities or color are twice as likely to rely upon to get to work.

 - Fund a new $1 billion program to reconnect communities harmed by previous infrastructure investments, like communities of color that were further segregated by federal highway construction.

-- Create millions of good paying, union jobs, expanding employment opportunities for underserved communities and addressing the barriers that workers of color, women, and people with disabilities face in accessing jobs in high growth trades industries.
+- Create millions of good-paying, union jobs, expanding employment opportunities for underserved communities, and addressing the barriers that workers of color, women, and people with disabilities face in accessing jobs in high growth trades industries.

 - Announced reforms to the federal procurement process to help meet the President’s ambitious target and deliver new opportunities for small disadvantaged businesses, including minority-owned businesses.

-Addressed racial bias in the housing market
+Addressed discrimination in the housing market